 Several lenders are advancing clean energy initiatives by offering attractive financing terms for solar energy systems.
 One of those lenders, Generations Credit Union, offers personal loans for the purchase and installation of solar systems, and energy efficiency improvements including HVAC systems and windows.

 With clean energy solutions gaining traction in the marketplace, and generous cash incentives available, now is a great time to explore solar for your home.
-Use Neil Kelly’s free estimation tool, or connect with us directly to learn more.
+Connect with us directly to learn more.